West Bengal: Music and dance

 A notable music tradition is the Baul music, practised by the Bauls, a sect of mystic minstrels.
 Other folk music forms include Gombhira and Bhawaiya.
 Folk music in West Bengal is often accompanied by the ektara, a one-stringed instrument.
-Shyama Sangeet is a genre of devotional songs, praising the Hindu goddess Kali; kirtan is devotional group songs dedicated to the god Krishna.
-Like other states in northern India, West Bengal also has a heritage in North Indian classical music.
-Rabindrasangeet, songs composed and set to words by Rabindranath Tagore, and Nazrul geeti (by Kazi Nazrul Islam) are popular.
-Also prominent are Dwijendralal, Atulprasad and Rajanikanta's songs, and adhunik or modern music from films and other composers.
+Shyama Sangeet is a genre of devotional songs, praising the Hindu goddess Kali; Kirtan refers to the devotional group songs performed in dedication to the Hindu god Krishna.
+Rabindra Sangeet, songs composed and written by Rabindranath Tagore, and Nazrul Geeti (by Kazi Nazrul Islam) are popular.
+Also just as other states in northern India, West Bengal has a heritage in Hindustani classical music.

+Other significant songwriters and their music include–Dwijendralal Ray with his most notable song being "Dhana Dhanya Pushpa Bhara", Atul Prasad Sen, Rajanikanta Sen, and adhunik or modern music from films and other composers.
 From the early 1990s, new genres of music have emerged, including what has been called Bengali Jeebonmukhi Gaan (a modern genre based on realism).
-Bengali dance forms draw from folk traditions, especially those of the tribal groups, as well as the broader Indian dance traditions.
-Chhau dance of Purulia is a rare form of masked dance.
+Bengali dance forms draw from folk traditions, especially with those of the tribal groups, as well as the broader Indian dance traditions.
+Chhau dance of Purulia is an uncommon form of masked dance.

 Films

-Satyajit Ray, a pioneer in Bengali cinema along with Ravi Sankar.

 West Bengali films are shot mostly in studios in the Kolkata neighbourhood of Tollygunge; the name "Tollywood" (similar to Hollywood and Bollywood) is derived from that name.
-The Bengali film industry is well known for its art films, and has produced acclaimed directors like Satyajit Ray who is widely regarded as one of the greatest filmmakers of the 20th century, Mrinal Sen whose films were known for their artistic depiction of social reality, Tapan Sinha, and Ritwik Ghatak.
-Some contemporary directors include veterans such as: Buddhadeb Dasgupta, Tarun Majumdar, Goutam Ghose, Aparna Sen, and Rituparno Ghosh, and a newer pool of directors such as Kaushik Ganguly and Srijit Mukherji.
-Uttam Kumar was the most popular lead actor for decades, and his romantic pairing with actress Suchitra Sen in films attained legendary status.
+The Bengali film industry is well known for its art films, and has produced acclaimed directors like Satyajit Ray, who is widely regarded as one of the greatest filmmakers of the 20th century; Mrinal Sen, whose films were known for their artistic depiction of social reality; Tapan Sinha, and Ritwik Ghatak.

+Some contemporary directors include veterans such as Buddhadeb Dasgupta, Tarun Majumdar, Goutam Ghose, Aparna Sen, Rituparno Ghosh, and a newer pool of directors such as Kaushik Ganguly and Srijit Mukherji.

+Uttam Kumar was the most popular lead actor in both Tollywood as well as Bollywood for decades, and his romantic pairing with actress Suchitra Sen in films attained legendary status.
 Soumitra Chatterjee, who acted in many Satyajit Ray-films, and Prosenjit Chatterjee are among other popular lead male actors.
 As of 2020, Bengali films have won India's annual National Film Award for Best Feature Film twenty-two times in sixty seven years, the highest among all Indian languages.